Preventive Care Information

 AVOID CONSUMPTION OF ALCOHOL

 • Historical note - for decades, the public health recommendation was alcohol in moderation - maximum of 1-2 drinks/day (1 drink = 12 ounces of beer, 5 ounces of wine, or 1 shot liquor).
-However, re-analysis in the early 2020’s of statistical population-based data led to the conclusion that the better health in those consuming moderate amounts of alcohol was because healthier people were consuming moderate amounts of alcohol, not because alcohol is healthy, and thus the change in public health recommendations.
+However, re-analysis in the early 2020’s of statistical population-based data led to the conclusion that better health in those consuming moderate amounts of alcohol was because healthier people were consuming moderate amounts of alcohol, not because alcohol is healthy, and thus the change in public health recommendations, to avoid consumption of alcohol.

 EXERCISE REGULARLY